Belgian dog breeds include some gorgeous and devoted pups.

 Originally bred in the Middle Ages as a herding dog, their physical attributes make them ideal for this task.

-Groenendaels are fast and agile and built light yet strong.
+Groenendaels are fast and agile, lightly built yet strong.

 They can also be found working in domestic settings and are popular as guard dogs.

-If you decide to take on a Groenendael as a family pet, you should be prepared to give him plenty of exercise and attention!
+If you decide to take on a Groenendael as a family pet, you should be prepared to give him plenty of exercise and lots of attention!

-The Groenendael is a highly trainable breed and will love taking part in agility competitions such as flyball.
+The Groenendael will love taking part in agility competitions such as flyball.

 The Groenendael is generally a healthy and robust Belgian dog breed, although they are prone to a few health conditions.